-This hatching chick craft is a fun and easy Easter craft for kids they’ll love to create.
+This hatching chick craft is a fun and easy chick craft idea they’ll love to create.

-On top of being fun to make, this craft is also helpful for kids working on cutting skills, following directions, and focus.
+On top of being fun to make, this craft is also helpful for kids working on cutting skills, following directions, and focusing.

 Read on below to see exactly how we made this craft and to download the free printable template.